davidebrescia/NN_answers_questions_about_pictures/README.md

 "How many people are there?"

-We want to develop a software that gives a correct answer to that question:
+We want to develop a software that gives the correct answer to that question:
 Output: "3"

 Another example: